tariq7299/NodeJS-Projects/BasicInformationalSite/to-do.md

 -   What is `req.on` ?? *DONE*
 -   Read and implement 10 examples from the NodeJS docs
 -   What is socket, connect method, what is a net.connect?
--   What is the difference between net.createServer() and http.createServer() ??
+-   What is the difference between net.createServer() and http.createServer() ?? *DONE*
 -   What is TCP client and a TCP server?
--   What is the difference between HTTP and WebSockt connections ?
+-   What is the difference between HTTP and WebSockt connections ? *DONE*
--   What is net.createServer() and net.CreateClient()
+-   What is net.createServer() and net.CreateClient() *DONE*